axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

   - `mint_to_as_distributor`: Mint tokens directly to a recipient
   - `burn_as_distributor`: Burn tokens

-**Distribution Assignment**: When unlinked coins are registered with the MINT_BURN token manager type, a `Channel` is created by ITS and assigned as the distributor:
+**Distribution Assignment**: When unlinked coins are registered with the MINT_BURN token manager (`CoinManagement`) type, a `Channel` is created by ITS and assigned as the distributor:
 ```move
 let distributor = axelar_gateway::channel::new(ctx);
 let mut coin_management = coin_management::new_with_cap(treasury_cap);